Review of Three Dog Bakery Gracie’s Gourmet Dog Food Pouches

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists broccoli.
+The second ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 From here, the list goes on to include a number of other items.

-We note the minerals here do not appear to be chelated.
+First, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

-Judging by its ingredients alone, Three Dog Bakery Gracie Gourmet Dog Food looks like an above-average wet food.
+Based on its ingredients alone, Three Dog Bakery Gracie’s Gourmet Dog Food looks like an above-average wet product.

-Below-average protein.
-Above-average fat.
-And near-average carbs when compared to a typical wet dog food.
+Near-average protein.
+Near-average fat.
+And above-average carbs when compared to a typical wet dog food.

-Three Dog Bakery Gracie’s Gourmet Dog Food is a meat-based wet product using a moderate amount of chicken as its main source of animal protein, thus earning the brand 3.5 stars.
+Three Dog Bakery Gracie’s Gourmet is a grain-inclusive wet dog food using a moderate amount of named meat as its dominant source of animal protein, thus receiving 4 stars.

 A Final Word